-The Working Group discussed the purpose and impact of private auctions.
-One challenge to fully understanding how and why private auctions occured in the 2012 round, as well as the impact of these auctions, is that these mechanisms were, by nature, private.
-Some Working Group members considered private auctions to be a form of “gaming” the system, signalling that they believed it was a defect in the program that does not serve the public interest.
-With the process of private auctions in the 2012 round not known ahead of time, there was less chance of “gaming.”
-With the process and potential benefits now known, the Working Group anticipated that there could be a sizeable increase in applications for the sole purpose of participating in private auctions.
-Those who oppose restrictions on private auctions pointed out that there is currently no data supporting the idea that applicants submitted applications with the sole purpose of profiting from private auctions and believe outreach to the private auction providers may be warranted.
+The Working Group discussed the purpose and impact of private auctions and other private resolutions.
+One challenge to fully understanding how and why private auctions and other private resolutions occurred in the 2012 round, as well as the impact, is that these mechanisms were, by nature, private.
+Some Working Group members considered private auctions and other private resolutions to be a form of “gaming” the system, signalling that they believed it was a defect in the program that does not serve the public interest.
+With the process of private auctions and other private resolutions in the 2012 round not known ahead of time, there was less chance of “gaming.”
+With the process and potential benefits now known, the Working Group anticipated that there could be a sizeable increase in speculative applications for the sole purpose of participating in private auctions and other private resolutions.
+Those who oppose restrictions on private auctions and other private resolutions pointed out that there is currently no data supporting the idea that applicants submitted applications with the sole purpose of profiting from private auctions and believe outreach to the private auction providers may be warranted.
+However, others have noted that even if the behavior did not occur in 2012, that could be because the notion of potential financial benefit from losing was not yet widely understood.

-In terms of potential consequences of private auctions, it was noted that if an applicant is forced to spend a significant amount of money to win a private auction, it may weaken their financial position to operate a TLD, and therefore private auctions could have an impact on stability.
-Working Group members also raised concerns about reputational harm that private auctions could bring to ICANN and the New gTLD Program, noting that the existence of private auctions could give the impression that the program is an opportunity for speculators with no interest in running a TLD in the public interest to apply and make a significant profit.
+In terms of potential consequences of private auctions and other private resolutions, it was noted that if an applicant is forced to spend a significant amount of money to win a private auction or other private resolution, it may weaken their financial position to operate a TLD, and therefore could have an impact on stability.
+Working Group members also raised concerns about reputational harm that private auctions and other private resolutions could bring to ICANN and the New gTLD Program, noting that their prevalence and usage could give the impression that the program is an opportunity for speculators, with no interest in running a TLD in the public interest, to instead apply and seek to make a significant profit.

-Some Working Group members stated that they do not support restricting the use of private auctions on principle.
-From this perspective, it may not be appropriate to use policy to abridge the freedom of parties to privately resolve contention as they see fit, noting the all participants in a private auction enter the arrangement voluntarily.
+Some Working Group members stated that they do not support restricting the use of private auctions and other private resolutions on principle.
+From this perspective, it may not be appropriate to use policy to abridge the freedom of parties to privately resolve contention as they see fit, noting the all participants in a private auction, and other private resolutions, enter the arrangement voluntarily.
 In addition, one Working Group member raised that the recommendations coming out of the Auction Proceeds CCWG may impact the Subsequent Procedures PDP Working Group’s perspective on private auctions, and therefore the Working Group should not make any recommendations to prevent private auctions at this time.

-From another perspective, even if it were desirable and possible to effectively restrict private auctions, this would not prevent one applicant in a contention set from paying another member of a contention set to withdraw an application, an outcome that is functionally similar to a private auction.
+From another perspective, even if it were desirable and possible to effectively restrict private auctions and other private resolutions, this would not prevent one applicant in a contention set from paying another member of a contention set to withdraw an application, an outcome that is functionally similar to a private auction.